Video apps for coaches have come a long way in the past few years and are popular for teaching high level movement such as Olympic lifting.

 5. Keelo Lift

-This new app is sharp, fast and extremely simple to use.
+This new app for coaches is sharp, fast and extremely simple to use.
 In fact, they are a potential threat to the other barbell technique apps we list in this article if they grow in popularity.
 Keelo Lift automatically tracks the barbell path and uses a heat-map type graphing to indicate barbell speed which is super sharp.
 Video is recorded in 60 FPS and stored for easy playback within the app and can also be shared.

 Keelo's free version offers 20 free lift recordings and gives the option to purchase unlimited recordings for a monthly or annual fee.
 Unfortunately, Keelo Lift is only available in iOS at the moment but will be making an Android app.